laraiyeo/laraiyeo.github.io/README.md

 - Last matches for all sports are currently facing issues when you try and search too far back
 - For NBA, WNBA, NFL, and NHL, the players headshots on the copied game card are squished a little if you click copy twice.
 On the first copy, they are normal
 - For player game log search, you can go back for as many years the player is active, however, if a player was traded during the season, it only shows game log for the team they were traded to.
 UEFA searches also don't allow for different leagues (Eg. game log for Harry Kane on March 11, 2021 won't show as Tottenham were in Europa that season)
+- Mini Basketball Court Issues for NBA and WNBA play-by-play:
+  - Mobile court styling: The basketball court visualization on mobile screens may not display with proper proportions and element positioning
+  - Shot marker positioning: Some shot location dots may appear slightly off-center or outside court boundaries for certain play coordinates
+  - Coordinate mapping inconsistencies: Occasional misalignment between ESPN's coordinate system and visual court positioning, particularly for corner shots and free throw attempts
+  - Mobile landscape orientation: Court elements may not scale properly when switching between portrait and landscape modes on mobile devices
 ---

 ## 🙌 Feedback & Contributions Welcome!